bvandercar-vt/serato-tools/README.md

 - Read a crate's tracks
 - Remove a track from a crate
 - Add a track to a crate

+**smart Crate:**
+- Read a smart crate's tracks
+- Read a smart crate's rules (TODO: ability to modify the rules!)

 _**Code examples are below.**_